Myelination: Clinical significance

+has a toxic effect on the myelin sheath, and axons, leading to mild cognitive disorder, and dementia.

-Research History
+History

-Another researcher, Paul Flechsig spent most of his career studying and publishing the details of the process in the cerebral cortex of humans.
+Paul Flechsig spent most of his career studying and publishing the details of the process in the cerebral cortex of humans.
 This takes place mostly between two months before and after birth.
 He identified 45 separate cortical areas and, in fact, mapped the cerebral cortex by the myelination pattern.
 The first cortical region to myelinate is in the motor cortex (part of Brodmann's area 4), the second is the olfactory cortex and the third is part of the somatosensory cortex (BA 3,1,2).

 The last areas to myelinate are the anterior cingulate cortex (F#43), the inferior temporal cortex (F#44) and the dorsolateral prefrontal cortex (F#45).